 SkipTheDishes is an online order/delivery company currently servicing over 600 restaurants in multiple cities across Canada.
 The company uses a sophisticated algorithm and a dedicated network of delivery drivers to bring delicious food to customers’ doorsteps.
 SkipTheDishes could have chosen any city in the country for its national expansion, but YES!
 Winnipeg tipped the scales in Winnipeg’s favour: the company chose Winnipeg for its new head office and support functions.

 YES!
 Winnipeg provided assistance through competitive information weighing Winnipeg against other communities—including labour market and real estate comparisons, government program opportunities and access to senior officials, as well as workforce connections and commercial real estate options.
-At maturity, SkipTheDishes is expected to create 118 new jobs and invest $1.5 million in Winnipeg.
+At maturity, SkipTheDishes is expected to create 550 full-time jobs and $15 million in capital investment.

 Canadian Tire Corporation